The Bankrate promise

 Mortgage insurance vs. homeowners insurance

-Mortgage insurance vs. homeowners insurance, is there really a difference?
-Yes, homeowners insurance protects the homeowner by paying for damages resulting from a covered homeowners claim.
+While they sound similar, there is a difference between mortgage insurance vs. homeowners insurance.
+Homeowners insurance protects the homeowner by paying for damage resulting from a covered homeowners claim.
 In contrast, mortgage insurance protects the mortgage lender when homeowners default on their home loan.
-Typically, mortgage insurance is a separate policy homeowners pay for in addition to home insurance when the downpayment to purchase the home falls below 20%.
+Typically, mortgage insurance is a separate policy homeowners pay for in addition to home insurance when the down payment to purchase the home falls below 20 percent.

 How much homeowners insurance do lenders require?

-In most cases, a mortgage lender requires you to insure your home up to the rebuilding value, which may differ from the market value of the home.
-This amount is usually determined by the insurance company using a specialized tool and the specific details of your house.
+In most cases, a mortgage lender requires you to insure your home up to the rebuilding value, which differs from the market value of the home.
+This amount is usually determined by the insurance company based on specific details of your home, such as square footage, location and building materials.
 However, lender requirements can vary, so be sure to talk with your lender and work with your insurance company to understand what kind of coverage you need to have.

-You may see a “loss payee clause” listed when you take out your home insurance policy.
+You may see a “loss payee clause” or a “mortgage clause” listed when you take out your home insurance policy.
 In this case, both your name and the lender may be listed on the claim check when you receive reimbursement from a covered claim.
 This helps to protect your lender’s stake in your property if damage occurs.

 Other reasons to consider homeowners insurance

 Aside from mortgage lender requirements, there are other reasons to consider homeowners insurance.
-For instance, it provides financial protection so you are not out of pocket for the entire cost to repair or rebuild your home after experiencing a loss.
+For instance, it provides financial protection so you are not responsible out of pocket for the entire cost of repairing or rebuilding your home after experiencing a loss.
 In fact, there are six key areas of financial protection included in a standard home insurance policy.

 - Dwelling coverage: The dwelling coverage part of your policy covers the structure of your home.
 If it sustains damage from a covered event, such as fire, wind or vandalism, you can file a claim to potentially help pay for repairs.